 Payment of the total amount due or set up of a Payment Plan along with the first installment by the published Census Date.
-Census Date is approximately two weeks after the start of the Fall and Spring terms and the fifth day of the first Summer Session.
-A $200.00 late fee will be assessed on balances greater than $500.00 after Census Date.
+Census Date is approximately two weeks after the start of the Fall, Spring, and Summer terms.
+A $200.00 late fee will be assessed on balances greater than $1,000 after Census Date.

 A student billing email is generated to the student's fortlewis.edu email address approximately four weeks before the start of Fall and Spring terms indicating that a new statement has been generated and is available for viewing and giving instructions on how to access the statement.
 PLEASE NOTE: The College will not send a paper bill.
 Any change to the amount due will cause a new email to be sent.
 Billing emails for Summer sessions will be sent approximately two weeks prior to the start of the session.
 The student is responsible for payment of all charges, including tuition, fees, room, and board.
 Viewing and paying bills is available for parents or others through Student Account Suite.

 You may be eligible for scholarships, grants, loans, or student employment.
 The first and most important step is to complete an application early.
 Go to Financial Aid for more information.

 In most cases, the financial aid a student is to receive each term will be automatically credited when the student confirms full-time enrollment (at least 12 credit hours).
 Any funds awarded in excess of the direct charges due and payable to the institution will normally be made available to the student at the beginning of the term.